 Call inboxes that the entire team can access in addition to provide follow-ups, ticket management, help desk activities and more.
 Thus tasks become optimized as a team.

-This leads to the access all the required information of the clients (including past conversation) to serve them best.
+This leads to access to all the required information of the clients (including past conversation) to serve them best.

 Reduced Turnaround Time (TAT)